Polymer/old-docs-site/app/2.0/docs/devguide/events.md

 The recommended way for setting up a listener on a child element of the custom element is to use an [annotated event listener](events#annotated-listeners) inside the template.

-If you need to imperatively set up the listner, it is important to bind the `this` value using `.bind()` or using an arrow function.
+If you need to imperatively set up the listener, it is important to bind the `this` value using `.bind()` or using an arrow function.

 ```js